Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Numerical Study

 This behaviour is directly linked to the mechanisms that set the dark matter relic abundance.
 For $m_{\tilde{\chi}_1^0} \sim 1~\mathrm{TeV}$, the correct relic density is predominantly obtained through efficient co-annihilations within the nearly degenerate higgsino multiplet itself.
 In this regime, $\tilde{\chi}_2^0$ and $\tilde{\chi}_1^\pm$ remain close in mass to the LSP, and their annihilations into electroweak gauge bosons yield a large effective cross section $\langle \sigma v \rangle_{\text{eff}}$, while sleptons are sufficiently heavier that their contribution to freeze-out is negligible.

 As the dark matter mass is lowered into the sub-TeV range, the higgsino DM would typically predict an even larger $\langle \sigma v \rangle_{\text{eff}}$ and thus an under-abundance of dark matter.
 In our setup, this tendency is moderated by the presence of light sleptons that become increasingly degenerate with the LSP.
 In the parameter region selected by our scan, the slepton–slepton and slepton–higgsino (co-)annihilation cross sections are generally smaller than the dominant higgsino–higgsino channels.
 Consequently, when sleptons enter chemical equilibrium with the LSP and become nearly mass-degenerate, they increase the effective number of degrees of freedom during freeze-out without proportionally enhancing the total annihilation rate.
 This additional population of more weakly annihilating states acts to dilute the higgsino annihilation efficiency, effectively reducing $\langle \sigma v \rangle_{\text{eff}}$ relative to the pure-higgsino expectation and thereby raising the relic abundance to the observed cosmological value.
 The requirement that this dilution be sufficiently strong explains why the slepton mass splitting must shrink as $m_{\tilde{\chi}_1^0}$ approaches the $\sim 500~\mathrm{GeV}$ lower bound, as clearly seen in the right panel of Figure~\ref{Figure2}.
+Thus, it is the less efficient coannihilation of sleptons compared to higgsinos that reduces the effective annihilation cross section, leading to an increase in the relic density.